 - Wide user community provides lots of options for themes and extensions

 To keep up, OpenCart developers regularly release new versions of OpenCart that include patches to cover those vulnerabilities.
 It is your job to keep on top of the latest security developments.
 You’ll also have to purchase your own SSL certificate.
-Take a look at OpenCart’s security recommendations here.
+Take a look at OpenCart’s security recommendations.

 OpenCart is PCI compliant.